e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

 ![inst02](../gitimg/lda_start.png)

-There is no need to enter any check.
+There is no need to enter any text.
 Just `Execute the search...`.

 You can set how many topics to track via the `Configuration options` panel.
 The default is `8`.